Pet Sounds: Rock, psychedelic, and progressive music

-Pet Sounds is recognized for its role in the emergence of progressive pop, a genre that preceded progressive rock.
-It is also cited as a pivotal work in establishing the album as a primary format for rock music.
-(Note: According to critic Gary Graff, the album was pivotal in ushering in the "album era" of the late 1960s, alongside Dylan's Highway 61 Revisited (1965) and Blonde on Blonde, whereas Stanley cites Pet Sounds alongside The Freewheelin' Bob Dylan (1963) and Rubber Soul.)
+Pet Sounds helped establish the album as a primary format for rock music.
+(Note: According to critic Gary Graff, the album was key to ushering in the "album era" of the late 1960s, alongside Dylan's Highway 61 Revisited (1965) and Blonde on Blonde, whereas Stanley cites Pet Sounds alongside The Freewheelin' Bob Dylan (1963) and Rubber Soul.)
 Though Rubber Soul had recently popularized the idea of cohesive albums over collections of singles, it largely maintained fidelity to the live ensemble sound.
 Wilson expanded its "album-centered" approach by crafting music that wholly transcended traditional rock instrumentation.
 (Note: Hoskyns contrasted Pet Sounds with Rubber Soul, stating that while the latter signaled pop music's maturation, Pet Sounds represented a "quantum leap into the unknown".)
-Doggett, in his 2016 book Electric Shock, called Pet Sounds "teenage pop's first viable rival to the thematic records of Jean Shepard and Frank Sinatra", while Howard identified it as pop's first true song-cycle.
-(Note: Sommer writes that "Pet Sounds proved that a pop group could make an album-length piece comparable with the greatest long-form works of Bernstein, Copland, Ives, and Rodgers and Hammerstein."
-According to Fusilli, it raised itself to "the level of art through its musical sophistication and the precision of its statement".)
-The Los Angeles Times reported in 1968 that Wilson had become a leading figure in "art rock" following the album's release.
+It influenced producer Tony Clarke's orchestral-rock fusion on the Moody Blues' Days of Future Passed (1967).
+By 1968, the Los Angeles Times reported that Wilson had become a leading figure in "art rock" following Pet Sounds.
 (Note: Asked in a 1968 interview about the Beatles' role in rock's "progress toward an art form", Led Zeppelin founder Jimmy Page responded, "I think the Beach Boys tried to do it first.
 I think there were lots of Beach Boy things on the Revolver album.
 Especially, the vocal harmony.
 Wilson really said a lot in his Pet Sounds album."
 Pet Sounds is viewed as the first work of art rock by Leaf, Jones, and Frith.
 Rolling Stone writers described the album as heralding the art rock of the 1970s.
 Academic Michael Johnson said that the album was one of the first documented moments of ascension in rock music.
 Bill Holdship said that it was "perhaps rock's first example of self-conscious art".)
-Journalist Troy Smith later referred to "Wouldn't It Be Nice" as "the first taste of progressive pop" subsequently elaborated upon by bands such as the Beatles, Queen, and Supertramp.